sonvotuz/Quiz_App/README.md

 # quiz_app

-A new Flutter project.
+My practice series: flutter development

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is to create a simple quiz app.

 A few resources to get you started if this is your first Flutter project: